-I also recommend a homeopathic detox remedy for the rabies vaccine called Lyssin, especially if your pet has had an adverse reaction.
+Consider doing a homeopathic detox remedy for the rabies vaccine called Lyssin, especially if your pet has had an adverse reaction.
 Always closely monitor the injection site after each vaccination.
 If you notice inflammation or any abnormality or change in the appearance of the skin, such as a lump, irritation or heat, contact your proactive veterinarian immediately.